 I am not a self-help expert, and I won’t pretend to be one.
-But I’ve worked with and learned from some amazing people in 2011.
+But I’ve worked with and learned from some amazing people this year.
 While some of this advice was given to me with completely different goals in mind, I think that they can apply to anything (physical goals, career plans, or any vision of success or dream you have).
-So for those of you with exercise, fitness, or wellness goals for 2012, here are some suggestions to create a healthier you.
+So for those of you with exercise, fitness, or wellness goals, here are some suggestions to create a New Year’s resolution and a healthier you.

 Announce it to the world.